waddie/klujur/README.md

 # Klujur

-Klujur is an interpreted programming language modelled closely after [Clojure](https://github.com/clojure/clojure).
+Klujur is an interpreted programming language modelled on [Clojure](https://github.com/clojure/clojure).
 Klujur is written in Rust and intended to be useful as an embedded scripting language, but also ships with a standalone CLI REPL.

 ## Installation